joomlatools/joomlatools-console/README.md

 Register Extensions
 ------------------

-You can insert your extension into the `extensions` table.
-This lets you work without an extension manifest.
+With the `extension:register` command you can insert your extension into the `extensions` table without a manifest file.

 Like `extension:install`, you should also use what would be the _element_ name from your manifest.

     joomla extension:register testsite com_awesome

-The type of extension that gets registered is based on the first 4 characters of your extension argument you pass in.
+The `type` of extension that gets registered is based on the first 4 characters of the extension argument you pass in.

 This command registers an extension of the 'module' type: